 Enter a valid system name in the Device field.

 To get the system name of your National Instruments device, you must run the NI-DAQmx Base List Devices application, installed as part of the NI-DAQmx software package.

-- Click the Choose from the file system... button next to the Tool Path field.
+- Click the Select the energy capture tool button in the Tool Path field.

-- Locate caiman in your DS-5 installation directory and select it.
+- Locate either the pre-built caiman in your DS-5 installation directory, or the modified version that you built from source, and select it.